mazeninvent/Test68200168/README.md

 ## Quick Scripts for LQR and PID Balancing

-To quickly test the balancing algorithms, run the following scripts.
+To quickly test the balancing algorithms on a 1 DOF inverted pendulum system (not on a cart), run the following scripts.

 ### PID Balancing